pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int to: the page number in front of which to copy.
 The default inserts **after** the last page.

-      .. note:: In contrast to :meth:`copyPage`, this method creates a completely identical new page object -- with the exception of :attr:`Page.xref`.
+      .. note:: In contrast to :meth:`copyPage`, this method creates a completely identical new page object -- with the exception of :attr:`Page.xref` of course, which will be different.
 So changes to a copy will only show there.

     .. method:: movePage(pno, to=-1)